Melvin Gordon III Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Matchup vs. Kansas City

-- Gordon, in 10 matchups against the Chiefs, has run for a TD five times (including multiple scores in one game).
+- In five of 10 games against the Chiefs Gordon has rushed for a touchdown, and had multiple TDs in one of those five games.

 - Note: Gordon's stats vs. Chiefs date back to 2016.

-- In terms of defending against the run, the Chiefs are 17th in the league, giving up 113.0 yards per game.
+- The Chiefs have the NFL's 17th-ranked defense against the run, surrendering 113.0 yards per game.

-- The Chiefs have allowed 12 rushing touchdowns, seventh in the NFL.
+- This season the Chiefs are ranked seventh in the NFL in rushing touchdowns conceded (12).

 Recent Performances

-- In last week's matchup against the Chargers, Gordon carried the ball 10 times for 43 yards (4.3 yards per carry).
+- Against the Chargers last week, Gordon rushed 10 times for 43 yards (4.3 yards per carry).

-- He added three receptions for 29 yards in the passing game.

-- Over his last three outings, Gordon has collected 92 rushing yards (30.7 per game) on 32 attempts.
+- Over his last three outings, Gordon has rushed for 92 yards (30.7 per game) on 32 carries.

 Gordon's Denver Teammates